Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

 \subsection{Mapping to Quantum Competencies}

-The three tables \ref{tabConceptFound}, \ref{tabComm} and \ref{tabAlgos} show which course teaches which competence up to which level, with the domains of possible knowledge and skills taken from the European Competence Framework for Quantum Technologies \cite{franziska_greinert_towards_2023}.
+The three Tables \ref{tabConceptFound}, \ref{tabComm} and \ref{tabAlgos} show which course teaches which competence up to which level, with the domains of possible knowledge and skills taken from the European Competence Framework for Quantum Technologies \cite{franziska_greinert_towards_2023}.
+The framework defines six proficiency levels: A1 Awareness, A2 Literacy, B1 Utilisation, B2 Investigation, C1 Specialisation, and C2 Innovation.

 It can be seen that the curriculum covers a wide range of quantum information technology skills, mostly at level A1 of the European Competence Framework, and sometimes at level A2.
 This is in line with the aim of not assuming any prior knowledge, while still enabling participants to deepen their knowledge according to their needs and prior knowledge.